samhaswon/skin_segmentation/README.md

 accurate mask of the skin in an image.

 The second is in [face_skin.py](traditional/face_skin.py).
-It detects the face in an image and automatically adjusts the thresholds based upon the data in that area.
+It detects the face in an image and automatically adjusts the HSV thresholds based upon the data in that area.

 Third is in [ycbcr_method](./traditional/ycbcr_method.py).